SouravBandyopadhyay/blood-bank-registration-form/README.md

-# Blood Bank Registration Form
+# Blood Bank Registration Stepper Form

 This project is a multi-step registration form for a blood bank, implemented as a stepper form.
 The backend utilizes Prisma ORM for data handling with a PostgreSQL database, enabling efficient storage and management of registration details.